freyesgu93/aws-solutions-architect-associate-notes/README.md

 **AWS Global Accelerator** is a service that improves the availability and performance of your applications with local or global users.
 It provides **static IP addresses** that act as a fixed entry point to your application endpoints in a single or multiple AWS Regions, such as your Application Load Balancers, Network Load Balancers or Amazon EC2 instances.

 **Amazon FSx** have full support for the SMB protocol and Windows NTFS, Active Directory (AD) integration, and Distributed File System (DFS).

+Because overlay multicast is a method of building IP level multicast across a network fabric supporting unicast IP routing, such as Amazon Virtual Private Cloud (Amazon VPC).

+AWS hosts a variety of **public datasets** that anyone can access **for free**.

+Amazon FSx for Lustre provides a high-performance file system optimized for fast processing of workloads such as machine learning, high performance computing (HPC), video processing, financial modeling, and electronic design automation (EDA).
+These workloads commonly require data to be presented via a fast and scalable file system interface, and typically have data sets stored on long-term data stores like Amazon S3.